 An assessment is at the end of each of the three units.
-Students are not expected to master all of the concepts that have been taught, since they will all be reviewed again in first grade.
-So the assessments test children only on concepts they are expected to master, and they do not require that children are able to either read or write.
+Students are not expected to master all concepts that have been taught, since they will all be reviewed again in first grade.
+So the assessments test children only on concepts they are expected to master, and they do not require children to be able to either read or write.
 The assessments let parents know what they need to reteach rather than serving as tools for grading.
 There is no answer key since answers should be obvious to the parent.

-The Math 1 Box has a clock face with movable hands on the lid and a whiteboard on the reverse side of the lid.
-Items inside are plastic coins; play money bills; two custom dice; seven wooden boat figures; and six, double-sided wooden clock faces.
+The Math 1 Box has a clock face with movable hands on the lid.
+Items inside are a small whiteboard, plastic coins; play money bills; two custom dice; seven wooden boat figures; and six, double-sided wooden clock faces.

-The Math 3 Box has one six-sided dice, two custom dice, a 60-inch measuring tape, 16 magnetic shapes, two game pawns, and an array mat.
-It also has a magnetic whiteboard on the box lid.
+The Math 3 Box has a whiteboard, one six-sided dice, two custom dice, a 60-inch measuring tape, 16 magnetic shapes, two game pawns, and an array mat.

 Math 4 has four components: the Math 4: Course Book, the Math 4: Answer Key, Math 4: Mental Math Map Mysteries, and online videos.
-The first three items are available as free, downloadable PDFs or as printed items that can be purchased, and the videos are available free online (for streaming or download).
+The first three items are available as free, downloadable PDFs or as printed items that can be purchased, and the videos are available free online.